phantomcyber/splunk-soar-sdk/docs/getting_started/init_app.rst

 Installing and running the app
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Now you can install the app in your SOAR platform to test how it works.
+Now you can install the app in your Splunk SOAR platform to test how it works.
 You can do this by using the web interface of the platform.

 You can also do this from the command line::